jregues/employee-payroll-tracker/README.md

 THEN I am prompted to add a new employee
 WHEN I choose to cancel
 THEN my employee data is displayed on the page sorted alphabetically by last name, and the console shows computed and aggregated data

+## How to Use
+Click on the 'Add Employees' button to enter a list of employees' first and last name, and their salary Watch the table fill with the employees and their salaries Open the console to see an employee pciked at random as well as the average salary

+## Screensehots